 Options, as the name suggests, allow the buyer to buy (call) or sell (put) on or before the expiration date of the contract.
-He buys this right from the seller of the option by paying a consideration (premium), and the seller is obliged to keep his promise.
+He buys this right from the seller of the option by paying a premium, and the option seller is contracted to oblige this condition.

 Here are some key benefits of futures contracts:

 - Since futures contracts derive their value directly from the underlying asset, any change in the price of the underlying asset is also proportional to the change in the value of the futures contract.